clarkgrg/typescript-algorithms/README.md

 # Typescript Algorithms and Data Structures

-This repository contains Typescript based examples of many popular algorithms and data structures.
+This repository contains Typescript based examples of many popular algorithms, data structures, and design patterns.

 I created this repository as a organized practice area.